sinoz/pokesync-server/README.md

 ## Building and Running the Application

-First, make `start.sh` an executable:
+First, make sure you have a Redis instance running:

 ```
-chmod u+x start.sh
+docker run --name some-redis -d -p 6379:6379 redis
 ```

-And now you can freely run it at the root directory of the project:
+Now that Redis is fired up, you can freely run the game service:

 ```
 ./start.sh
 ```

-Alternatively, you can also just stick to calling `sh start.sh` but this may require `sudo`.

 ## Docker